kunalkg11/AndroidProjects/README.md

 The application sits on top of a RESTful architecture, deployed as a web service on Heroku.

+You can checkout the App screens in the repository as well!

 Hope you get to explore the World of Star Wars!